 Your guide is there to keep you safe from harm so listening to the safety briefing he gives you is very important.
 Recommended times for this adventure are 8.00 am to 10.00 am or 4.00 pm to 6.00 pm but are available all day.
 Tracking takes 1½ to 2½ hours depending on the location of the rhinos.
 You need closed shoes, long pants, water, and insect repellent during trekking.

 Shoebill Trek And Canoe Ride in Ziwa Rhino Sanctuary

-Another amazing activity to enjoy in Ziwa Sanctuary during your Uganda trip here is the shoebill trek and canoe ride.
+Another amazing activity to enjoy in Ziwa Sanctuary during your Uganda safari tour here is the shoebill trek and canoe ride.
 The shoebill stork is one of the most sought-after birds to be seen in Uganda.
-This is one of the only places that you can see the shoebill stork.
+This is one of the only places where you can see the shoebill stork.
 The best sighting has been 11 in one trip.
 Within swamps, these prehistoric-looking birds are nesting.

 Early morning 6.00 am shoebill trek and canoe ride through the swamp not only allows you to find the shoebill but also to see the beautiful Ugandan sunrise over Lugogo Swamp.
 Waterbirds are plentiful and this activity is a must for anyone who loves nature or is interested in birding.

 As this activity is so early in the morning, you must stay the night as you are unable to enter the sanctuary before 7.30 am.
 It takes approximately 4 hours.